Frequently Asked Questions

 During construction, there are various boutique grocers such as Duke’s Lane and Mitsuwa market across the street, as well as a Food Pantry one mile away on Hobron, Dean & DeLuca Kūhiō Avenue and several ABC Stores in the area.

 Will existing residents be affected?

-Queen Emma Land Company and Brookfield Properties have maintained communication with the existing residential tenants, including providing two-year notice before the proposed project construction starts in mid-2019.
+Queen Emma Land Company and Brookfield Properties have maintained communication with the existing residential tenants, including providing two-year notice before the proposed project construction in mid-2019.
 Tenants have also been notified of the upcoming redevelopment and predevelopment timeline.
-While it’s unfortunate that the existing tenants must vacate, some of the units are in dire need of repair, and the residents have been cooperative of our efforts.
-Upon completion of the project in 2021, we would like to see them return as renters in the new project.
+While it is unfortunate that the existing tenants must vacate, some of the units were in dire need of repair, and the residents have been cooperative of our efforts.
+Upon completion of the project in 2022, we would like to see them return as renters in the new project.

 Where will the contractors and workers park during construction?

 Brookfield Properties understands that the neighborhood is concerned with parking and we will work with the general contractor to find a solution that minimizes the inconvenience to the community who utilize on-street parking.